gsouton/Recolor-Unity/README.md

 # Goal
-It's a small game where you are given a number of tiles of different colors, your goal is to recolor all of them in the same color.
+It's a small game where you are given a number of tiles of different colors, your goal is to recolor all of them in the same color in a limited amount of choices*.

 To do that you are able to change the color of the tile on the top left corner by clicking on any tile that has a different color.
 By doing this all the tiles that are neighbors to the top left corner tile and have the same color  will then be recolored.

+The number of "moves" left is indicated by the number located a the bottom of the game.

 Neighbors here only include:
 * top